Shock collar: Comparing pain levels: evaluating different amperages

 The intensity of pain caused by electric current can vary significantly due to small changes in amperage.
-Furthermore, this pain can be further amplified by adjusting the pulse rate and duration.
-Other factors such as voltage, current, waveform, and frequency of the waveform are not particularly relevant when it comes to assessing the level of pain.
+This pain can be further amplified by adjusting the pulse rate and pulse duration.

+Other factors such as voltage, waveform, and frequency of the waveform are not particularly relevant when it comes to assessing the level of pain.
 While these factors can be used to calculate the amount of energy applied in Joules, they do not indicate the actual intensity of the stimulus or how it will be perceived by the recipient.

 In 2004, Dr. Dieter Klein conducted research and estimated that commercial shock collars, which were later banned in Germany, operated at a minimum setting of 30 milliamps and a maximum setting of 80 milliamps.
 Another commonly-cited study, conducted by Christiansen et al., utilized shock collars with a higher intensity, reaching up to 400 milliamps.
+These figures do not directly translate into a specific level of perceived pain, because collar design, pulse structure, electrode contact, and individual sensitivity strongly influence how a given current is experienced.

 Depending on design, some shock collars can be set so that at the lowest level, the shock delivered is only mildly uncomfortable, and at the highest level produce acute pain.
 Variable settings of this kind are essential, so that the shock collar can be adjusted to provide the level of pain that changes the dog's behavior, as situations change.